 Park Policies

-Please drop the key to Reception when departing from the resort.
+– Please drop the key and any car parking cards to Reception when departing from the resort.

-If departing earlier than 8.30am then leave the unit key/s and car cards on the table of the unit you are occupying, lock and close the door on the way out and please call on 9755 4016 after 8.30am to advise you have departed (or email)
+– If departing earlier than 8.30am please leave the unit key and card/s on the table of the unit you are occupying, lock and close the door on the way out and then call on 97554016 after 8.30am to advise you have departed (or email siesta@siestapark.com).

 Safe Speed and Children

 Please help us to keep the park safe and drive under 8kph.
-The resort caters for many families so watch out for children.
-When making any vehicle movements please be very aware and take time to check behind vehicle before reversing.
+The resort caters for many families with children and the 8kph speed restriction (fast walking pace) is a State regulation that applies to all licensed family holiday parks.
+Also when making any vehicle movements please be very careful and aware including checking behind vehicle before any reversing.

-Riding to and fro the playground, shop or other destination is encouraged but no repetitive riding around the park, especially if at any speed.
-Note the 8km/hour max speed restriction (fast walking pace) which is a State regulation that applies to our Park.
+– Riding to and from the playground, shop or other destination is encouraged but no repetitive riding around the park, especially when fast.

 Noise

 At all times please consider other guests to avoid any impact and annoyance.
-Music for example should only be heard in your personal space and when socialising please be mindful of the volume of your conversations, laughter etc.
+You need to be mindful of the volume of your conversations, laughter, music (only very low level if at all) to ensure you are not heard outside of your personal space when socialising.

 No Party Policy